Kong/kongponents/docs/components/card.md

 # Card

-KCard is a styled container that organizes together related content and actions.
+KCard is a styled container that organizes related content and actions.

 <KCard>
   <template #title>